A data led investigation into the

-Policy in Practice is bringing councils together to change the way we think about poverty and homelessness.
-Tracking living standards for half a million households over two years shows that:
+Policy in Practice is bringing councils together to change the way we think about poverty.
+Our work observing the living standards of half a million households in London, over two years, shows that:

 - Poverty is not static: Almost one-third of households moved into or out of work in the first year